zckoh/halite2/README.md

 # halite2
 Open source AI coding challenge created by Two Sigma.

-Goals:\n
+Goals:
--Building a basic AI model for this game.\n
+-Building a basic AI model for this game.
 -Get familiar with Python3.